theo-armour/2023/snippets/inspirations-sources.md

 ## new

 * Don't make me change

 * Don't make me think

 * Fashion in media and technology

 * Knowledge management

 * Truth, beauty, goodness

 * Triads

 * RLS: 12 Rules for Life

 * No phones in the dining room

 * Hyperlinks everywhere

 * who, what, when, where, & why ~ people, products, markets, strategies & financials

 * Weekly review / written agenda

 * Open source ~ set standards

 * Try before you buy

 * Snippets

 * My ship came in on the sunny side of Easy Street

 * Spoonerisms

 * Les Desmoiselles s'avignon ~ cubism ~ lenses

 * past results are not inficative of future performance

 * bookmark and tag everything

 * Join the laughing and singing club

 * It is difficult to be famous if you are hidden under a rock

 * "Happy families are all alike; every unhappy family is unhappy in its own way."

-* "If it bleeds it leads"
+* "If it bleeds it leads" ~ unintended consequences of greedy media: rampant unhappiness

 * Micro-fame

-* Complex vs Complexity
+* Complex vs Complexity / simple as possible but no simpler /

+* Using the same tools / helping others because they use the same tools /

+* Mailing list ~ nenefits of history

+* Every file has a single home ! multiple duplicates still too difficult to manage in this era

+*

 ## Concept